Pomiferous

 cultivation: Vigorous, upright spreading tree.
 Bears fruit on spurs.
 Produces light crops which are ready for harvest in the middle harvest period.

-cold storage: Keeps up to two months
+cold storage: Keeps up to two months but quickly becomes tart once fully ripened.

-notes: Andrew Jackson Downing (Thomp.) describes the Surprise in the 1865 edition of "The fruits and fruit trees of America" as being a "small, round, whitish-yellow apple, of little or no value, but admired by some for its singularity—the flesh being stained with red."
+notes: Andrew Jackson Downing (Thomp.) describes the Surprise in the 1865 edition of his "The Fruits and Fruit trees of America" as being a "small, round, whitish-yellow apple, of little or no value, but admired by some for its singularity—the flesh being stained with red."
+(The name of this apple is often written with the name Veitch in parenthesis at the end, referring to the name of the individual or organization responsible for the particularly breeding of the apple variety, in this case Robert Veitch Company.)

 pollination group: D